topofocus/arcadedb/README.md

 ## ORM Behavior

-Simple tasks are implemented on the model layer. a
+Simple tasks are implemented on the model layer.

 ### Ensure that a Record exists